Tristor/pandoc_resume/markdown/resume.md

 Experience
 ----------
 **Mozilla**
-Network Security Product Manager	Jul 2020 - Present
+Senior Product Manager, Network Security	Jul 2020 - Present

 * Working cross-functionally in the organization with Partnerships, Legal, Policy, and Engineering to ensure a smooth global rollout of DNS-Over-HTTPS in Firefox.
 * Roadmapping and Release Planning for new networking and network security standards like ECH, HTTPSSVC, and QUIC.